yueureka/WildFireDetection/README.md

   * [Contact](#Contact)

 ### Installation
-Download the WildfireApp.zip and unzip the file to your local computer.<br/>
+Download zip of this project and unzip the file to your local computer.<br/>
 Open your Python terminal, cd to the folder/app and then type the following code:<br/>
 `streamlit run app.py` <br/>